-As the main provider of MTA insurance needs, the projects undertaken by First Mutual Transportation Assurance Company parallel the operations and capital construction projects of the MTA and its other subsidiaries.
+As the main provider of MTA insurance needs, FMTAC's projects parallel the operations and capital construction projects of the MTA and its other subsidiaries.

 As the operator of North America's largest transit system, with broad public responsibilities, extensive properties and capital stock, as well as many of the nation's largest, ongoing constructions projects, the MTA agencies have unique insurance needs that would be difficult to fulfill through the private insurance market alone.
-As such, First Mutual Transportation Assurance Company provides a service that is essential to MTA operations and capital projects, to the public the MTA serves, and to the entire regional and New York State economy.
+As such, FMTAC provides a service that is essential to MTA operations and capital projects, to the public the MTA serves, and to the entire regional and New York State economy.

-MTA Subsidiary Public Benefit Corporations Report 2021 Section VII.
+MTA Subsidiary Public Benefit Corporations Report 2022 Section VIII.
 Metropolitan Suburban Bus Authority (MTA Long Island Bus)